What is CSR Europe?

-CSR Europe is the leading European business network for corporate social responsibility with around 70 multinational corporations and 27 national partner organisations as members.
-It mission is to help its member companies to integrate corporate social responsibility in to the way they do business, every day.
+CSR Europe is the leading European business network for corporate social responsibility with 50 multinational corporations and 45 national partner organisations as members.
+Its mission is to help its member companies to integrate corporate social responsibility in to the way they do business, every day.
 Read more about our membership

 The organisation was founded in 1995 by senior European business leaders in response to an appeal by the European Commission President Jacques Delors.
 It has since grown to become an inspiring network of business people working at the very forefront of CSR across Europe and globally.
 Read more about our history